SITE MENU

 The main route on to Jura is via the small vehicle ferry from Port Askaig on the Isle of Islay.
 It takes just 5 minutes to cross to Feolin on the southern tip of Jura.
 Tel: 01496 840 681.
 Check the Council web site for prices and times.

-The Jura passenger ferry (12 seater RIB) will be running daily (except Wednesdays) from 28 March - 1 October 2013 from Tayvallich (mainland Argyll) to Craighouse on Jura.
+The Jura passenger ferry (12 seater RIB) will be running daily (except Tuesdays) from 30th March - 26th September 2022. from Tayvallich (mainland Argyll) to Craighouse on Jura.
 Booking essential - phone 07768 450000.

 Map of Jura & Islay